List of Milwaukee Brewers award winners and All-Stars: Roberto Clemente Award

 One Brewer has won the Roberto Clemente Award.

 Rawlings Gold Glove Award

-Six Brewers have won the Rawlings Gold Glove Award.
+Eight Brewers have won the Rawlings Gold Glove Award.
 George Scott and Cecil Cooper are the only Brewers to win the award multiple times.
-Cumulatively, the Brewers have won seven at first base, one at shortstop, and three at outfield for a total of 11 Gold Gloves.
+Cumulatively, the Brewers have won seven at first base, one at second base, one at shortstop, and four at outfield for a total of 13 Gold Gloves.

 Wilson Defensive Player of the Year Award

 Two Brewers have won the Wilson Defensive Player of the Year Award.
 Carlos Gómez is the only Brewer to win the award twice.

 Silver Slugger Award

-Ten Brewers have won the Silver Slugger Award.
-Cumulatively, the Brewers have won 10 at outfield, 5 at first base, 3 at designated hitter, 2 at shortstop, and 1 at pitcher for a total of 21 Silver Sluggers.
-Ryan Braun, Cecil Cooper, Prince Fielder, Paul Molitor, Christian Yelich, and Robin Yount are the only Brewers to win the award multiple times.
+Eleven Brewers have won the Silver Slugger Award.
+Cumulatively, the Brewers have won 10 at outfield, 5 at first base, 3 at designated hitter, 2 at shortstop, 1 at pitcher, and 2 at catcher for a total of 23 Silver Sluggers.
+Ryan Braun, William Contreras, Cecil Cooper, Prince Fielder, Paul Molitor, Christian Yelich, and Robin Yount are the only Brewers to win the award multiple times.